Sarthik123/AI-Legal-Document-Reviewer/docs/PRD.md

 ### 6. Small Business Owner

 As a Small Business Owner, I want to ask questions about specific clauses in my legal document so I can clarify details and understand them before signing.

+## Functional Requirements

+### 1. Document Upload

+The system shall allow users to upload supported legal documents for analysis.

+### 2. AI Summary

+The system shall generate a plain-language summary of the uploaded legal document.

+### 3. Document-Grounded Citations

+The system shall provide citations linking key document-specific statements to the relevant sections of the uploaded document.

+### 4. Document Q&A

+The system shall allow users to ask questions about the uploaded document and receive document-grounded responses.

+### 5. Risk Detection

+The system shall identify and clearly communicate potential risks found in the uploaded document.

+### 6. Missing Information / Omission Detection

+The system shall identify potentially missing or omitted information based on the document type and available context.